“What are branding strategies? Is that like marketing?” Tom asked.

 The goal is to determine how your customers define value.
 Then use that information to generate more interest in your offers.

 There are many techniques for discovering what your target audience values and why.
-Keep in mind that people don’t always know what they want.
+But, keep in mind that people don’t always know what they want.
 That’s why you can’t rely only on what they tell you.

 Observe their behaviors and patterns to learn about them.
 Then develop an offer around the values you uncover.